Arunesh310/GPT3-website/README.md

 Project Overview

-Welcome to the code repository for our fully responsive website built using React.js.
+Welcome to the code repository for my fully responsive website built using React.js.
 This project serves as a showcase for creating modern, responsive web applications with a professional touch.
 It encompasses a range of topics, including React functional components, file and folder structure, essential CSS properties, the BEM model, animations, gradients, and responsive design techniques.

 Features
 • React Functional Components: Leverage the power of React to create modular and reusable components, ensuring maintainability and scalability.